 Suggested Camo: as we highly recommend that the hunter “stay put” in the blind the only camo that is needed is: gloves, face mask and camo or dark colored shirt as these turkeys have very sharp eyes and can detect the slightest movement within the blind.
 We also suggest rain gear, mosquito repellant or thermal cells, small flashlight and camera with extra batteries/film.

-While turkey hunting here at the farm there is no extra charge for hunting wild hog, and we have plenty of them.
+While turkey hunting here at the farm there is no extra charge for hunting wild hog.
 However hog hunting is normally a night thing.

 Licenses and additional information can be obtained at; http://www.myfwc.com.